vishvAsa/AgamaH/AryaH/hinduism/sAmya-vaiShamye/hindu-id/religion.md

   - A hindu atheist may still not want to step on a book, and may like to do aayudha pUjA, while a simple atheist may reject all this as a consequence of de-hinduized identity.
 Creating an artificial barrier will make our lives drier, duller and less refined.
   - The hindu label (one which admits atheism quite easily) is such a booster for those wanting to cross sectarian boundaries to learn beautiful and beneficent cultural artifacts.
 (An example of such positive reinforcement- “Are you a hindu?
 You must be good at yoga!”)

 ## Counter-religion inclusion
 ### Ground cohesiveness
 Indian buddhists (overwhelmingly) never thought of themselves as separate from hindu neighbors (newaris led by varjrachArya-s are a good contemporary placeholder).
 Ditto with (contemporary and ancient) jainas.
+They were just part of the periphery.